Rays vs. Giants Player Props Betting Odds

-Oddsmakers have listed player props for LaMonte Wade Jr and others when the Tampa Bay Rays visit the San Francisco Giants at Oracle Park on Monday at 9:45 PM ET.
+The Tampa Bay Rays visit the San Francisco Giants at Oracle Park on Tuesday at 9:45 PM ET.
+Those looking to place a player prop wager can find odds for Yandy Diaz and others in this contest.

 Bet on this matchup or its props with BetMGM!